 How to get started

 If you are interested in biofeedback and would like to learn more about it, you can contact the CTC at 404-413-1640 to speak with the Mind-Body Clinic coordinator.
 The two of you can decide whether you meet the eligibility criteria for biofeedback training.
-You will then be referred to a member of the biofeedback team for a demonstration and personal coaching session.
+The Mind-Body Clinic coordinator will then refer you to a member of the biofeedback team for a demonstration and personal coaching session.
 When you are comfortable using the equipment on your own, you may begin using the biofeedback equipment in the Relaxation Room at your convenience during the CTC’s business hours.

 To sign up for a training session, call the Counseling and Testing Center at 404-413-1640 or come by the Counseling and Testing Center at 75 Piedmont N.E., Suite 200A (Citizen’s Trust Building).